 - Written Letter of Reprimand/Written Warning; - Suspension without pay of varying lengths; - Termination of Employment; - Demotion or reassignment with or without loss of pay; - Faculty additionally may be subject to ineligibility for sabbaticals, ineligibility for professional development funds, and ineligibility for assignments yielding supplemental or additional compensation.

-Outcomes for a Respondent who is a member of a bargaining unit will be via a referral from the Adjudicator to the sanctioning process in the applicable collective bargaining agreement.
+Outcomes for a Respondent who is a member of a bargaining unit will be via a referral from the Office of Equal

+Opportunity or Adjudicator, as applicable, to the sanctioning process in the applicable collective bargaining agreement.